-- I recommend getting this non stick pot unless you have a Ninja Foodi with it already
+You need to of course start with an electric pressure cooker, Crockpot express and other brands all work the same.
+I recommend getting a non stick pot unless you have a Ninja Foodi with it already

-- or make Instant Pot chicken broth homemade beforehand
+- Chicken broth or make homemade stock beforehand

 - Sweetener – a bit of sugar works